kparc/kcc/README.md

 Lets tackle a little problem.
 We will look at a k function that actually does something very useful and implements a familiar algorithm.
 The subject of the game is to figure out how it is implementented in k and to identify the algorithm.
+It is very useful to dissect all of it on paper, so put your interpreter aside for now.

-It is more useful to dissect it on paper.
-Once we are done, you will be very tempted to try a lot of new things on your own.
 So here is the code:

 ```q
 /what is f[] and how it works?